Well-known UK stroke survivor, Dr Tom Balchin OBE, founder of ARNI Stroke Rehab Charity shows us the way: a picture speaks 1000 words...

 ...
 See MoreSee Less

-If you need ideas, and someone to help you, call 0203 053 0111 or email support@arni.uk.com.
-We have trainers throughout the country who can help you.
+If you need some help call us on 0203 053 0111 or email support@arni.uk.com We have trainers throughout the country.

 www.arni.uk.com